A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 Foundations are often looking for grantees.
 Don’t be shy.
 If their funding isn’t right for your project they also know the other players.
 Call for more information and have your list of questions ready.

 The bottom line here: Writing is work, just like any other job.
-But it’s a richly rewarding one and as you can see above, one that many people are willing to pay you to do.
+That said, it’s a richly rewarding one.
+And, as you can see above, one that many people are willing to pay you to do.

 So what are you waiting for?